waterlinked/docs/docs/dvl/range-mode.md

 <!-- TODO: Confirm final DVL A100 and DVL A250 range mode altitude boundaries and update this page with a model-specific table or model column. -->

-On supported models, the same configuration parameter can also enable [water tracking](water-tracking.md).
+The same configuration parameter can also enable [water tracking](water-tracking.md).

 ## Configuration format